Research and Development Manager, Van Dyck Fine Foods

 “I was also attracted by the opportunity to be supervised by experienced academics like Dr Noemi Gutierrez-Maddox, who specialises in food microbiology, and Professor Nazimah Hamid, who is known as an expert on sensory sciences.”

 It’s a decision she hasn’t regretted, Mansi says.

 “I would definitely recommend this programme.
 AUT’s friendly staff and state-of-the art facilities made my university journey smooth.
-I’m particularly impressed with the food science laboratory set-up, as it’s my second home and is a great place to get to know other postgraduate students.”
+I was particularly impressed with the food science laboratory set-up, as it was my second home and a great place to get to know other postgraduate students.”

-“Representing AUT at the New Zealand Institute of Food Science and Technology, and the New Zealand Microbiological Society conference are the highpoints of my journey so far.
-I’m proud of being awarded a scholarship from the AUT Roche Diagnostics Laboratory and being elected as a postgraduate representative for microbiology at the School of Science.
-I’ve also enjoyed having on-campus jobs as a teaching assistant and peer mentor.”
+“Representing AUT at the New Zealand Institute of Food Science and Technology, and the New Zealand Microbiological Society conference were among the highpoints of my journey.
+I was proud of being awarded a scholarship from the AUT Roche Diagnostics Laboratory and being elected as a postgraduate representative for microbiology at the School of Science.
+I also enjoyed having on-campus jobs as a teaching assistant and peer mentor.”